The Sad Reality of Friends Versus Acquaintances

 A surprising number of people from my career who I’ve known for decades and I thought were friends were actually just colleagues.
 The difference is significant, and it took me a while to figure it out.

 Consider these differences as you inspect your own work and social relationships.
-Perhaps these results will sadden you or surprise you or simply confirm what you may already know, suspect, or fear to be true.
+Perhaps these results will sadden you, surprise you, or simply confirm what you may already know, suspect, or fear to be true.

 Have you ever considered that some of your work colleagues may have a hidden agenda, meaning that what you thought was “friendship” was actually just their attempt to use your knowledge, expertise, time, connections, contacts, or influence to get ahead, either at your office or in their careers?